 Alternate File Identification

-In some cases grouped PDF files, external CAD references/images, zipped files or Revit models may require an alternate nomenclature.
-Each PDF, CAD, ZIP or Revit drawing file shall be preceded with the UNL project number followed by a hyphen, then must follow the single or double discipline, uppercase alphabetic designator as deemed appropriate followed by a dot and the grouped file name, external CAD reference description or short Revit Model description, no spaces.
+In some cases grouped PDF files, external CAD references/images, zipped files or Revit® models may require an alternate nomenclature.
+Each PDF, CAD, ZIP or Revit® drawing file shall be preceded with the UNL project number followed by a hyphen, then must follow the single or double discipline, uppercase alphabetic designator as deemed appropriate followed by a dot and the grouped file name, external CAD reference description or short Revit® Model description, no spaces.
 A building name, acronym, project title or progress phase shall not be included in any way as part of the file naming.
 Variations of acceptable file naming nomenclature for these type of files are indicated below:

 “467123-AE.binder.pdf” or “467123-ME.binder.pdf” or “467123-X.firstfloor.dwg” or “467123-A.binder.zip” or “467123-AE.model.rvt”

 The first digits represent the UNL project number (467123), then the hyphen as a placeholder to help make the name more readable and easier to manage, followed by the file name (AE.binder) (ME.binder) (X.firstfloor) (A.binder) (AE.model).
 The file name includes a single or double digit discipline designator as deemed appropriate (AE = all Arch/Eng. sheets in one file) (ME = Mechanical Electrical sheets) (X = AutoCAD® external reference file) (A = Architectural sheets).
-Finally the dot and a file name extension (.pdf – Adobe System file) (.dwg – AutoCAD® file) (.zip – Zipped file) (.rvt – Revit file).
+Finally the dot and a file name extension (.pdf – Adobe System file) (.dwg – AutoCAD® file) (.zip – Zipped file) (.rvt – Revit® file).

 Drawing Environment